Attica: Ancient history

 The Temple of Poseidon (c.
 440 BC) at Cape Sounion, the southernmost point of Attica.

 Delian League, under the leadership of Athens before the Peloponnesian War in 431 BC.
 Attica is shown in red.

 During antiquity, the Athenians boasted about being Autochthones", the original inhabitants of the area (that is, an indigenous people, arising locally, not settlers or colonisers).
 The traditions current in the classical period recounted that, during the Greek Dark Ages, Attica had become the refuge of the Ionians, who belonged to a tribe from the northern Peloponnese.
 Supposedly, the Ionians had been forced out of their homeland by the Achaeans, who in turn had been forced out of their homeland by the Dorian invasion.
 Supposedly, the Ionians integrated with the ancient Atticans, who, afterward, considered themselves part of the Ionian tribe and spoke the Ionian dialect of Ancient Greek.
-Many Ionians later left Attica to colonize the Aegean coast of Asia Minor and to create the twelve cities of Ionia.
+Many Ionians later left Attica to colonise the Aegean coast of Asia Minor and to create the twelve cities of Ionia.